 Provide Sufficient Training

-Sometimes employees get stressed because they don’t feel they have adequate skills or knowledge to do the job you want.
+Sometimes employees get stressed because they don’t feel they have adequate skills or knowledge to do their job.
 Provide your employees with the proper training to make sure they approach their work with full confidence.
 You may need to send them to classes or bring in a trainer.
 In some cases, someone internally may be able to provide the needed training.

 Plan Group Activities